ulhas-github/demo2/README.md

 # demo2
-This is demo for github class.
+This is demo for github guide